acbsp/bonafide.guru/en/contents.rst

 and sincerely surrendered soul, besides they have gone against His will, rejecting the last order of Prabhupada.
 And those who go against the will of one’s spiritual master, the acharya - representative of Supreme Personality of Godhead are considered an offenders.
+Therefore |SP|
-Therefore Srila Prabhupada is hidden from them by His Divine energy.
+is hidden from them by His Divine energy.
 He opens only to those who are fully and *sincerely* dedicated to Him.

-In September 1965 at the age of 69 years His Divine Grace Srila Prabhupada, without even having sufficient money for his living, arrived to NEW YORK city on the cargo ship to fulfill the Mission entrusted on Him.
-Having spent less than a year in USA facing many obstacles Srila Prabhupada founder, developed and registered, on July 13 1966, the International Society of Krishna Consciousness (ISKCON) which has no analogues and will never have for thousands of **kali-yugas** or 8.640.000.000 terrestrial years.
+In September 1965 at the age of 69 years |HDGSP|, without even having sufficient money for his living, arrived to NEW YORK city on the cargo ship to fulfill the Mission entrusted on Him.
+Having spent less than a year in USA facing many obstacles |SP|
+founder, developed and registered, on July 13 1966, the International Society of Krishna Consciousness (ISKCON) which has no analogues and will never have for thousands of **kali-yugas** or 8.640.000.000 terrestrial years.
 Before |SP| left this world